course-dprep/animation-imdb-ratings-analysis/README.md

 Since 2010, the film industry has been shaken on its foundations due to the increasing popularity of streaming platforms (Hennig-Thurau et al., 2021).
-This year, Netflix expanded their streaming service internationally, marking a key point in the growth of on-demand content (Oberoi, 2024).
+That year, Netflix expanded their streaming service internationally, marking a key point in the growth of on-demand content (Oberoi, 2024).
 Distribution patterns changed, and consumer perceptions of movies have shifted (Kumar, 2023).
 Most notably, the saturation and